 I have been driving for Lyft part-time for the last three years or so and have given 1000+ rides.
 I always thought of Lyft as a honest, caring company and I preferred them over Uber, primarily based on reputation and I just recently started driving for Uber a few months back, and here's why.

 Uber never lied to me or at a minimum "decieved me".

-This isn't about promises of making $35/hr. or the poaching of drivers that goes on with both companies.
+This isn't about promises of making $35/hr.
+(I technically earn less than $5/hr in the situation I will describe below) or thep poachingof drivers that goes on with both companies.
 This one to me is dubious..."sneaky" at best.

 Here's my issue: When you go to the driver's app and click on "Dashboard" and then click on the "Hamburger Menu" on the upper left hand corner, a menu will pop up that gives you choices, such as "Tax Information, "Driving History" "Payout Information" and "Rate Card" as you see here:

 When I click on "Rate Card" a map pops up:

 Note that the map is outlined and stretches all the way from the coast of San Francisco to Brentwood, CA which is about 50 miles East.
 On that same page you will see in bold letters "This is the amount you'll take home" and you'll see exactly what you will be paid...
 But not so fast!
 Kids, always read the fine print.